 Schedule varies, depending on the production - a typical rehearsal schedule includes 2-3 rehearsals per week.
 Rehearsals take place weekday evenings (except Wednesday) and on the weekends.
 During the week prior to the production, the weekday evening rehearsals may last 4-5 hours.
 Attendance is mandatory, but exceptions can be made in emergency situations.
 On occasion, extra rehearsals may be scheduled depending on the needs of the specific production (i.e. sword-fighting, choreography, or working with special effects).
-Performances are generally Wednesday night, Friday night and Sunday afternoon.

 You are using an outdated browser.
 Sorry, this web site doesn't support Internet Explorer 6.
 To get the best possible experience using our website we recommend that you upgrade to a newer version or other web browser.
 A list of the most popular web browsers can be found below.
 It is completely free for download: